steveclarke/lapidary/project/vision.md

-# Gemcraft - Vision Document
+# Lapidary - Vision Document

 Build beautiful, interactive CLI/TUI applications in Crystal with the same power that Go developers get from Charmbracelet.